LEGAL DOSSIER / PRIVACY

 - Account information: your email address, name if provided, authentication method, workspace name, organization ID, project IDs, and session cookies.

-- Product information: API-key metadata, request timing, compression receipts, token counts, latency, billing plan, and dashboard usage needed to run the workspace.
+- Product information: API-key metadata, request timing, receipts, token counts, latency, billing plan, and dashboard usage needed to run the workspace.

 How we use information